ricardopereira/QRCodeReader/README.md

 ## License

 QRCodeReader is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE] file for more info.

+[LICENSE]: /LICENSE